Artists in Residence

 Kimberly Long | Ceramics

 This opportunity has opened a whole new world to Kim and her work.
 Growing up in Pueblo, Colorado she was fortunate enough to be surrounded by local artists.
-The Sangre de Cristo Arts Center invited school age students to engage with the arts and the artists.
+The Sangre de Cristo Arts Center invited school-age students to engage with the arts and the artists.
 This left a lasting impression on her to always create and make.
 Kim is excited to be a part of a program with an encouraging community again.
 After recently moving to Corvallis, her imagination started to run wild and anytime she looked outside, she began to understand the origins of folklore.
 Getting to work at The Arts Center provides an artistic development opportunity that she never anticipated.
 Kim is eager to grow professionally, artistically, and confidently with an inspiring community.
 Kim’s Instagram

 Tara Robinson | Painting